ARCANE -- Early Detection of Interplanetary Coronal Mass Ejections: Introduction

 In addition to the challenges stemming from incomplete catalogs, there are several difficulties when applying automatic detection methods in operational real-time settings.
 One potential issue is the difference in data quality.
 While many of the models discussed above are trained, validated, and tested on science-quality data, real-time data is often of lower quality, with increased noise and potentially containing more gaps.
 Another challenge arises from the fact that many current detection methods rely on analyzing the entire time series before identifying an ICME and setting its boundaries.
-However, in an operational setting, the goal is to detect events as early as possible with sufficient confidence to avoid false alarms.
-This means that the model must be capable of identifying initial signs of an ICME, such as the shock, sheath, or the early onset of the magnetic cloud, even when only part of the data is available.
+Yet, in an operational setting, the goal is to detect events as early as possible with sufficient confidence to avoid false alarms.
+This means that the model must be capable of identifying initial signs of an ICME, such as the shock, sheath, or the early onset of the magnetic obstacle (MO), even when only part of the data is available.

-In this study, we introduce ARCANE (Automatic Real-time deteCtion ANd forEcast), a comprehensive and modular machine learning framework designed for the real-time detection, prediction, and analysis of interplanetary coronal mass ejections (ICMEs) using solar wind in situ data.
-By integrating multiple state-of-the-art methods across different stages, ARCANE provides an automated, data-driven, and physics-informed system for space weather forecasting and operational early warning.
+In this study, we introduce ARCANE (Automatic Real-time deteCtion ANd forEcast), a comprehensive and modular machine learning framework designed for the real-time detection, prediction, and analysis of ICMEs using solar wind in situ data.
+By integrating multiple state-of-the-art methods across different stages, ARCANE provides an automated, data-driven and physics-informed system for space weather forecasting and operational early warning.

 Here, we focus on the first component of ARCANE: the early detection of ICMEs.
-In contrast to \citeA{rudisser_automatic_2022}, which evaluated ICME detection retrospectively, we assess our model under realistic operational conditions, emphasizing evaluation methodologies specifically designed to measure its capability to detect ICMEs in a real-time scenario.
+In contrast to \citeA{rudisser_automatic_2022}, as well as other related studies \cite<e.g.>[]{camporeale_classification_2017, nguyen_automatic_2019, pal_automatic_2024}, which evaluated ICME detection retrospectively, we assess our model under realistic operational conditions, emphasizing evaluation methodologies specifically designed to measure its capability to detect ICMEs in a real-time scenario.